 How It Works

 Students will be driving Scandia F-2000 race cars equipped with GPS based data loggers.
 Critical data, such as lap times, segment times, speed, r.p.m. and bi-axis g-forces will be recorded.
 Number of sessions and over all track time will be determined based on each individual’s program, but will generally far exceed that of a normal testing day.
 Data will then be downloaded and made available to drivers.
 In addition to the generation of a track map, data will be available by session, lap and corner (segment).
 Between sessions, drivers and instructors will review, analyze, and compare data, with an eye towards identifying problems and improving upon results.
 Line and technique experimentation will also be encouraged.
 Basic car setup analysis and experimentation may also be included.
-Relevant data will be printed out to facilitate comparison with other drivers, and/or previously established base lines.

 How It Will Help